Chtholly-Boss/notes/prog_notes/cuda_program.md

 ![memory-hierarchy](./figure/cuda/memory-hierarchy.png)
 the CUDA programming model assumes that the CUDA threads execute on a physically separate device that operates as a coprocessor to the host running the C++ program.
 This is the case, for example, when the kernels execute on a GPU and the rest of the C++ program executes on a CPU.
 The CUDA programming model also assumes that both the host and the device maintain their own separate memory spaces in DRAM, referred to as host memory and device memory, respectively.

-> Asychronous Model May be an advanced way of Programming --- Left to be learnt

 The compute capability of a device is represented by a version number, also sometimes called its “SM version”.
 This version number identifies the features supported by the GPU hardware and is used by applications at runtime to determine which hardware features and/or instructions are available on the present GPU.